Skip to content

 • review the risk assessment, risk management plan and any protective measures needed to mitigate any further risk of reprisal; and

-• manage any allegation of a reprisal as a PID in its own right.
+• manage any allegation of a reprisal as a PID in its own right, as reprisal is a criminal offence.

 Declining to take action on a PID